 In July 2009, Genworth MI Canada Inc. ("Genworth Canada"), our indirect, majority-owned subsidiary, completed an initial public offering of its common shares.
-As of March 1, 2017, we beneficially owned 57.2% of the common shares of Genworth Canada.
-The following table sets forth information as of March 1, 2017, regarding the beneficial ownership of the common shares of Genworth Canada by the named executive officers and all of our directors and executive officers as a group.
-As of March 1, 2017, none of our current directors beneficially owned any common shares of Genworth Canada.
+As of March 1, 2018, we beneficially owned 57% of the common shares of Genworth Canada.
+The following table sets forth information as of March 1, 2018, regarding the beneficial ownership of the common shares of Genworth Canada by the named executive officers and all of our directors and executive officers as a group.
+As of March 1, 2018, none of our current directors beneficially owned any common shares of Genworth Canada.
 Beneficial ownership is determined in accordance with the rules of the SEC.
-The executive officers that hold Genworth Canada common shares possess sole voting and investment power with respect to all shares set forth by their name.
-As of March 1, 2017, there were 91,941,600 common shares of Genworth Canada outstanding and no shares of any other class of voting securities outstanding.
+The executive officers that hold Genworth Canada common shares of Genworth Canada outstanding and no shares of any other class of voting securities outstanding.

 Beneficial Ownership

 Name of Beneficial Owner Number of Shares Percentage

 Thomas J. McInerney

 Kelly L. Groh

-Kevin D. Schneider
+Kevin D. Schneider -

 Ward E. Bobitz

-Daniel J. Sheehan IV
+Daniel J. Sheehan IV - -

-All directors and executive officers as a group (17 persons)(1) 4,530
+All directors and executive officers as a group (15 persons)(1)